Trinity Lutheran Church

 www.trinitybrooklyn.org

 Trinity Lutheran Church had it roots in the religious revival which swept over Southern Norway in the latter part of the 19th century.
 Norwegian immigrants, who had been profoundly influenced by this spiritual awakening, settled in Brooklyn and met informally for fellowship and Christian nurture.
-The need for the formation of a congregation was apparent, and Trinity Lutheran Church in Brooklyn's Sunset Park/Bay Ridge area was organized on July 29, 1890.
-The following year the new congregation became part of the United Norgwegian Lutheran Church in America.
+The need for the formation of a congregation was apparent, and Trinity Norwegian Lutheran Church in Brooklyn's Sunset Park/Bay Ridge area was organized on July 29, 1890.
+During the following year the society became part of the United Norgwegian Lutheran Church in America.
+The first church building was located on the corner of 22nd Street and Third Avenue.

 |